 - Fold both outside edges in towards the center seam.
 Flip and repeat on the other side.

-- Once again repeat on the other side.
+- Fold the outside edges in towards the center again and repeat on the other side.

-- To keep if from falling apart, fold the edges of the paper that are opposite the point down towards the point.
+- To keep if from falling apart, fold the top edges of the paper down towards the point.